Introduction and prospects of compressed air energy storage

 - Brief introduction of air energy storage power station

-- The future prospects of air energy storage
+- Product introduction of industrial air conditioner energy storage

 - 60mw compressed air energy storage